MAT

 What should you do if you are struggling with an addiction?

-If you are concerned about your use of substances, talk with your primary care physician.
-They can point you in the direction of the care you need.
-If you are wanting to move forward with addiction treatment, an addiction specialist can help you explore your options beyond medication-based treatments including inpatient and outpatient programs, therapy and support groups.
+Dr. Trahan: If you are concerned about your use of substances, start by talking with your primary care physician.
+There are some primary care doctors that regularly treat substance use disorders and can provide additional resources.
+Alternatively, they can help point you in the direction of the care you need.
+An addiction specialist can help you further explore your options, help you decide between inpatient and outpatient programs, and connect you with specialized therapy and support groups.
 Our goal is to meet you where you are and help you get your life back.

 Categories : FeelWell